stargazer5585/VirtualDiscovery/pages/about.md

 ## Metadata Development

 Development of an appropriate metadata application profile was a significant challenge for this project due to the need to balance accurate resource description, platform requirements, and potential data harvesting and reuse.
+Pairing image files to existing metadata also proved difficult.

 ### Functional Requirements